 They were afraid of the squad.

-And of course, Congresswoman Taleb believes the state of Israel has no right to exist and should be dismantled.
+And of course, Congresswoman Talib believes the state of Israel has no right to exist and should be dismantled.

-And don't forget, she actually wrote, you bel you can guess it, for Lewis Farrakhan, the biggest most virulent anti-Semite in the in the country and racist.
+And don't forget, she actually wrote, you can guess it, for Louis Farrakhan, the biggest, most virulent anti-Semite in the country and racist.

 Yeah, she wrote for his magazine.

-I'll give you more details when we get back straight ahead.
+I'll give you more details when we get back.

-Um before I get back to the issue of uh Israel and Congresswoman, well, the squad, Congresswoman Omar Talib, and I mean, it's just clear I wouldn't let them in.
+Before I get back to the issue of Israel and Congresswoman, well, the squad, Congresswoman Omar Tlaib, and I mean, it's just clear, I wouldn't let them in.

 I think the prime minister made the right decision.

-I think the president supporting the prime minister the right decision.
+I think the president supported him, prime minister, the right decision.

-The only people that are fearful of anybody in the squad are Democrats and the Congress, which is obvious, should be obvious to everybody.
+The only people that are fearful of anybody in the squad are Democrats and the Congress, which should be obvious to everybody.

-Now, one of the things that we've been watching, I I've mentioned what's happening, the shooting that took place in San Antonio against the Nice office.
+Now, one of the things that we've been watching, I've mentioned what's happening, the shooting that took place in San Antonio against an ICE office.

 We know the incident that happened, where was that?